A summery lemon artichoke risotto or Risotto ai Carciofi, with bright notes of zesty lemon, creamy parmesan, perfumed thyme and fresh basil.

 - freshly cracked black pepper to taste

-Prepare the marinated artichoke hearts according to this recipe.
+- Prepare the marinated artichoke hearts according to this recipe.
 Puree half of them in the food processor and reserve the rest.